ineshshukla/distributed-file-system/context.md

 - **Client-SS Direct Communication**: For READ operations (bypass NM)

 ### Known Limitations
+1. **File Owner on SS Registration**: Files scanned during SS registration show owner=ss1 (placeholder) because metadata isn't loaded during registration.
+Owner is updated when a user creates/accesses the file.
+Use `VIEW -a` to see all files including those with placeholder owners.
-1. **ACL Checking**: Currently simplified - only checks owner for DELETE/INFO.
+2. **ACL Checking**: Currently simplified - only checks owner for DELETE/INFO.
 Full ACL checking would require loading metadata from SS on every operation.
-2. **SS Selection**: Uses first available SS (round-robin not fully implemented)
+3. **SS Selection**: Uses first available SS (round-robin not fully implemented)
-3. **File Content**: Files are created empty - no content writing yet
+4. **File Content**: Files are created empty - no content writing yet
-4. **Metadata Updates**: Word/char counts not updated when files are modified
+5. **Metadata Updates**: Word/char counts not updated when files are modified

 ## Troubleshooting